 - The LED lights on your device will display a light sequence indicating its current state of connectivity.
 Once calibrated, the camera must read the following sequence:

 - Slow flashing red LED (indicates cellular connectivity)

 - Solid green LED (indicates ready to record)

 Note: It may take up to five minutes for your device to fully power on and flash in the correct LED sequence.

 If the vehicle is outdoors and the appropriate light sequence is still not displayed after powering on the vehicle, please reach out to Support@SureCam.com or CustomerServiceUK@SureCam.com for troubleshooting assistance.

-The green LED light will slowly flash indicating that the camera is transmitting the video.
-Once the green LED light is solid, power down the vehicle and wait for all LED lights to power off completely.
+Note: The green LED light will slowly flash indicating that the camera is transmitting the video.

 Congratulations!
 Your connected camera is now installed and ready to go.
-For any additional questions, please reach out to Support@SureCam.com (US clients) or CustomerServiceUK@SureCam.com (for global clients).
+For any additional questions, please reach out to Support@SureCam.com (for North America) or CustomerServiceUK@SureCam.com (for Rest of the World).